 If you have a flat tire, the low tire pressure indicator will come on.
-Replace the flat tire with the compact spare tire (see page 284).
+Replace the flat tire with the compact spare tire (see page 286).

-Each wheel (except the compact spare tire wheel) is equipped with a tire pressure sensor mounted inside the tire behind the valve stem.
+Each wheel (except the compact spare tire wheel) is equipped with a tire pressure sensor.
 You must use TPMS specific wheels.
 It is recommended that you always have your tires serviced by your dealer or qualified technician.